More on Affine Dynkin Quiver Yangians: Super Cases

 As the quivers are Seiberg duals, it would be natural to wonder whether the quiver Yangians are isomorphic.
 For the toric CYs without compact divisors, this was proven in \cite{Bao:2022jhy}.
 For the quiver Yangians discussed in this paper, they all have underlying Kac-Moody algebras, and the quivers are non-chiral.
 Let us first exclude the phases involving black nodes.
 Then there can be at most one pair of opposite arrows between any two nodes.
 In other words, $\sigma^{ab}_1$ are the only non-trivial symmetric sums of the edge weights.
 Therefore, the isomorphic map in \cite{Bao:2022jhy} between two Seiberg dual quiver Yangians can be directly applied here.
 It would be most conveniently to write it in the $J$ presentation:

 Notice that the transformation of the zero modes is exactly the transformation of the Chevalley basis of the affine Lie superalgebras under the odd reflection.

 If we consider the phases with black nodes, then there would be some subtleties.
 From a quiver Yangian without the black node, this map would give rise to the algebra that do not have the extra constraints with the level 2 modes.
 In other words, we further need to quotient it by these extra relations as mentioned above.
 Therefore, this gives an algebra that is slightly larger than the quiver Yangian.
-We then have the following two possibilities: \begin{itemize} \item If the quiver Yangians still describe the BPS algebras, then Seiberg dual theories can have non-isomorphic BPS algebras. \item If the BPS algebras should be isomorphic under Seiberg duality, then (at least some of) the non-toric quiver Yangians would need further modifications to get the BPS algebras. \end{itemize} We conjecture that the BPS algebras are still isomorphic for Seiberg dual theories, and therefore some modifications/generalizations might be needed.
-Notice that for a quiver with a black node, if a grey node not connected to the black one is dualized, then the two quiver Yangians would still be isomorphic.
+We then have the following two possibilities: \begin{itemize} \item If the quiver Yangians still describe the BPS algebras, then Seiberg dual theories can have non-isomorphic BPS algebras. \item If the BPS algebras should be isomorphic under Seiberg duality, then (at least some of) the non-toric quiver Yangians would need further modifications to get the BPS algebras. \end{itemize} Notice that for a quiver with a black node, if a grey node not connected to the black one is dualized, then the two quiver Yangians would still be isomorphic.

 Let us now illustrate the procedure of Seiberg duality with some examples.
 Recall that the superpotential terms can be obtained from the corresponding Serre relations of the underlying affine Lie superalgebras.
 Here, we shall omit these Serre relations and only write the superpotentials.
 Indeed, we find that the superpotentials can be reproduced under Seiberg duality.